 A research project is the major component of the biomedical sciences honours programme.
 Each student undertakes a research project and completes a dissertation which comprises 85% of the final grade.

-The following research projects are available to the 2021 intake of biomedical sciences honours students:
+The following research projects are available for the 2025 intake of the biomedical sciences honours students:

-- Characterising the role of peroxidasin in breast cancer*
+- Examining the role of gut-derived lipopolysaccharides in myocardial infarction

 Completed biomedical sciences honours projects